radroid/shad-edit/docs/catalog-components.md

 - `componentId` – kebab-case identifier (`floating-button`, `marketing-hero`).
 - `code` – JSX/TSX built from shadcn/ui primitives and Tailwind utilities.
 - `tailwindProperties` – array of editable tokens exposed in the ShadE-it editor.
-Each item matches the shape used in `convex/catalogComponents.addCatalogComponent` (name, label, type, defaultValue, options, category, description).
+Each item matches the shape used in `convex/catalogComponents.addCatalogComponent` (name, label, type, defaultValue, options, category, description) and should map directly to Tailwind utilities or known CSS variables.
 - `variants` – optional presets with `name`, `description`, and `properties` payloads that map to property names.
 - `dependencies` / `files` – any supporting imports or usage snippets.

 Authoring tips:
 - Use semantic property names (`backgroundColor`, `headline`) and provide defaults.
+Include `elementId` references when a property targets a specific node so the extractor can namespace keys as `${elementId}.${property}`.
 - Keep variant names short (`default`, `secondary`, `ghost`).
 - Ensure the code sample imports from `@/components/ui/*` so the editor and exported code share primitives.
+- Prefer Tailwind utilities over inline styles; the Tailwind modifier can only reason about classes it recognizes.
+- Document responsive or state-specific classes (e.g., `md:flex`, `hover:bg-primary/80`) inside `tailwindProperties.metadata.responsive` to help the modifier avoid collisions.

 ### 2. Add or Update via Convex